MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/importing-the-mesh-toolkit.md

 ---
-title: Import the Mesh Toolkit
+title: Importing the Mesh Toolkit
 description: Import the Mesh Toolkit into your existing project or a new project.
 author: typride
 ms.author: vtieto